authenticoder/100-days-of-code/log.md

 **Thoughts:** It was a long day.
 It literally took me an hour to intall parcel-bundler.
 I coded from 9a.m to 4p.m.

 **Link to work:** Sorry, can't share it.
 It is a premium course.

+Day 3: May 30, 2020

+**Today's Progress**: Created a navbar for my portfolio site.

+**Thoughts:** It was a difficult day.
+I almost lost hope.
+My hope came back when I created the navbar.
+I realized that tutorials are almost nothing without practice.

+**Link to work:** authenticoder.github.io